zotonic/deb/doc/manuals/datamodel/search.rst

 Trying it out
 -------------

-Ofcourse you can create your own ``for``-loop in a template, but there are more easier ways to check out the inner workings of the
+Of course you can create your own ``for``-loop in a template, but there are easier ways to check out the inner workings of the
 query-model: through your browser.

 The query-model is exposed to the browser in (currently) 2 URLs: the